particle-iot/docs/src/content/getting-started/cloud/ota-updates.md

 Other IoT platforms may market an OTA feature, but in reality only provide a small sliver of the functionality required perform a complete, reliable, and secure update — leaving your team to piece together a bespoke solution that distracts them from spending valuable time on the features that make your IoT product unique.

+### System OTA

+{{!-- BEGIN shared-blurb e724be96-469f-4bf2-bead-c8c962accad8 --}}
+System OTA (available in Device OS 5.4.0 and later), makes it easy to include bundled assets that can be delivered to other processors and components in your system via an over-the-air update.

+With this feature, your Particle device can not only update itself, but also update the components connected to it, such as:

+- Coprocessors
+- Graphics and fonts for external displays
+- Sound samples for device with audio output capabilities

+Including assets is as easy as including an `assets/` directory in your project and building and flashing using Particle Workbench, the Particle CLI, or fleet-wide OTA for a product.
+Bundled assets can be up to 1 MB in size and do not use additional data operations.
+{{!-- END shared-blurb --}}

 ### Reliable and resilient

 Sending an OTA update is arguably one of the riskiest actions you can take on a connected device.
 Mishandling OTA updates could at a minimum cause temporary disruption, or at worst force the device into an unrecoverable state.